Civilians reported killed as Russia shells outdoor market in east Ukraine

 “This Russian evil must be defeated as soon as possible,” Zelenskyy said.

+He later told a press conference in Kyiv that he believed it had been a deliberate attack on “a peaceful city”.

+“This is one more terrorist attack by the Russian Federation.
+They deliberately hit the market,” he said.

-Interior Minister Ihor Klimenko said that in addition to the 16 killed, at least 28 people were wounded in the attack and said it was on the central city market.
+Meanwhile, interior Minister Ihor Klimenko said that in addition to the 16 killed, at least 28 people were wounded in the attack and said it was on the central city market.

 Emergency service workers extinguished the fire that damaged about 30 pavilions at the outdoor market, he said.